skypilot-org/skypilot/README.md

 </p>

 <h4 align="center">
-    Use the clouds easily and cost-effectively, without cloud infra expertise
+    Run jobs on the clouds easily and with cost savings
 </h4>

 <p align="center">